ErbinJames/Library_4a/README.md

 ## Token Management

 **Check if Token is Used**
-The `isTokenUsed` function checks the `used_tokens` table to see if the token has been recorded as used.
+The `isTokenUsed` function determines whether the token has been noted as used by looking through the `tokens` table.

 ```php
 function isTokenUsed($token, $conn)